mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ...

 Till now, we covered the viewmodel instantiation and how ViewModelComponent keeps track of ViewModels.
-This is the producer side of the equation and the consumption is covered in rest of the article.
+This is the producer side of the equation and the consumption is covered in the rest of the article.

 ---